marcopaganini/quotes-exporter/README.md

 **Q**: Why???

-**A**: I couldn't find a financial data provider offering a reasonable amount of free quota Some have ridiculous limitations (20 requests per *day*), while others will only provide historical data.
+**A**: I couldn't find a financial data provider offering a reasonable amount of free quota.
+Some providers have ridiculous limitations (20 requests per *day*), while others will only allow historical data.
 In some cases, it would still be possible to have users register their own accounts and use their own API keys, but I feel this solution would be confusing and less than satisfactory.
 I may resuscitate this project if a reasonable provider surfaces.

 ---